guzztavofc/guzztavofc/README.md

 - 👋 Hi, I’m @guzztavofc and I go by Gustavo.
 - 👀 I’m interested in outdoor activities, technology, social impact and contributing to a better world.
-- 🌱 I’m currently learning back-end, front-end and SQL
+- 🌱 I’m adventuring in coding...
 <!--- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...--->